Perth | Australia

 Stop 5 – 140 William Street

-William street is another lane with a series of wall arts connecting to the pedestrian mall of Murray Street.
+William Street stands as another lane adorned with a series of captivating wall art, forming a visual link to the pedestrian mall of Murray Street.

 • Artist: Various artists.